 What is Wine Cup Poppy Mallow?

-A hardy perennial frequently highlighted in **answer‑engine gardening guides** for its ability to thrive in poor soil, heat, and drought.
+A hardy perennial frequently highlighted in gardening guides for its ability to thrive in poor soil, heat, and drought.
 Wine Cups spread gracefully, forming low mats of foliage topped with continuous summer blooms.

 Why gardeners choose it: